 7. Artificial Sweeteners

 There has been a lot of debate over artificial sweeteners in recent years, but what’s certain is that they do cause digestive issues for many people.
-The “why” behind this is often what’s debated most.
 The sweetener known to cause the most digestive issues is usually sorbitol.
-This sugar is hard to digest by the body and it’s found in fruits such as peaches, prunes, and apples (see our earlier section).
+This sugar is hard to digest by the body.
 When it gets to the large intestine, sorbitol can create bloating, diarrhea, and gas.
 If you’ve suffered from any of these issues then it’s always wise to check out the labeling on your food items so you can avoid sorbitol where possible.

 Wheat is a high-fiber food with a lot of health benefits that help to control obesity by improving metabolism and providing the body with lots of nutrients.
-However, it is well known for causing bloating and many people have opted for wheat alternatives as a result.
-Wheat and other gluten-rich grains are not well tolerated by some people and they can have quite a serious effect on the 1 in 100 people worldwide who suffer from Celiac disease and cannot digest gluten.
+However, it is can cause bloating and many people have opted for wheat alternatives as a result.
+T has a serious effect on the 1 in 100 people worldwide who suffer from Celiac disease and cannot digest gluten.

 But you don’t have to have Celiac disease to react badly to gluten.
 IBS sufferers often have a wheat/gluten sensitivity too.
 If you do want to keep these foods in your diet, make sure to drink lots of water with your meal so that the gluten is easier for your body to digest.
 But if it’s still causing an issue, you may need to eliminate this food group completely.
 Luckily, there are lots of gluten-free products on the market for people who suffer from this issue, so it shouldn’t be too difficult to find tasty alternatives to your favorite foods!